The Strategic Planning Toolkit is a hub for resources to support local councils and planning professionals in LEP making.

 - Stakeholder management tool (XLSX, 42 KB)

-To coincide with the commencement of the NSW Planning Portal and NSW Planning Database on 30 November 2015, the department has developed revised standard technical requirements for spatial datasets and maps contained within planning instrument and other plans.
+In 2015, we developed revised standard technical requirements for spatial datasets and maps contained within planning instruments and other plans.

-The revised requirements update and consolidate previous requirements and guidance prepared by the department.
-Previous requirements can be sourced by contacting GIS@planning.nsw.gov.au.
+The revised requirements updated and consolidated previous requirements and guidance.
+Previous requirements can be sourced by contacting [email protected].

-Councils need to prepare spatial data and maps as per the specified standards and submit to the department at draft and final stages via the online submission system for planning data available on the NSW Planning Portal.
+Councils need to prepare spatial data and maps as per the specified standards and submit to us at draft and final stages via the online submission system for planning data available on the NSW Planning Portal.

-Read the document Standard Technical Requirements for spatial datasets and maps (PDF, 1.8 MB).
+Read the Standard Technical Requirements for Spatial Datasets and Maps (PDF, 1.8 MB) document.

-Additional provisions (commonly referred to as ‘local provisions’ or ’model local clauses’) are local clauses that have been settled by the Parliamentary Counsel’s Office which address common topics raised by councils in their standard instrument LEP preparation.
-The use of such settled clauses will reduce the time required to amend a standard instrument LEP.
+Additional provisions (commonly referred to as ‘local provisions’ or ’model local clauses’) are local clauses that have been settled by the Parliamentary Counsel’s Office that address common topics raised by councils in their standard instrument LEP preparation.
+The use of settled clauses reduces the time required to amend a standard instrument LEP.

-Where councils would like to use one or more of the examples provided but wish to make some minor alterations to suit their specific circumstances, these may be considered with the appropriate justification, although it is recommended that they be adopted 'as is' wherever possible.
+Where councils would like to use one or more of the examples provided but wish to make some minor alterations to suit their specific circumstances, these may be considered with the appropriate justification, although we recommend that they be adopted 'as is' wherever possible.